Screen Time Management for Recovery

 - Set automatic reports from accountability apps to someone you trust.

-Why community helps: Social accountability reduces secrecy and increases the cost of relapse, which lowers urges in many cases (Psychology Today explains social support benefits).
+Why community helps: Social accountability reduces secrecy and increases the cost of relapse, which lowers urges in many cases (APA relationships overview).

 Comparison: Solo vs. Social strategies